hugh-braico/skug-stamper/README.md

   tunawithbacon-style csv file.
 If you're not interested in that and just want the timestamps, you can safely ignore these.

+* DAY: If the preset's event always occurs on a certain day of the week, you can use this optional field to automatically infer the date.
+Eg. by putting Tuesday, it will use the most recent Tuesday including today.
+You can always manually specify the date with `-d YYYY-MM-DD`, which takes precedence (more on that later)

 The values are separated into "sections" or "presets" which you can select when running using `-p PRESET_NAME` (more on that later).
 If a preset doesn't have a value specified, it will fall back on the DEFAULT value.